Reasons for leave without pay. Providing leave without pay. Will it affect work experience?

 STATEMENT

 17.03.2019 . . .
-Petrova... ... ... ...
+Petrova. . . .
 A.V.
 Petrova

-The organization may, of its own choice:
+An organization may, at its own discretion:

-• or use independently developed forms approved by the head (provided that they contain all the necessary details provided for by the Law of December 6, 2011 No. 402-FZ).
+• or use independently developed forms approved by the head (provided that they contain all the necessary details provided for by Law of December 6, 2011 No. 402-FZ).

-to the menu
+to menu

 DURATION of vacation at your own expense, without pay

-to the menu
+to menu

 BEFORE- Unpaid leave granted to an employee with the permission of the employer